-Chain Pickerel Appearance
+Chain Pickerel Appearance (pictured above)

 Chain pickerel are long, slender fish with an elongated mouth containing many sharp teeth.
 They have dark green bodies with a chainlike pattern of darker markings.
 This is what gives the fish its common name.
 Chain pickerel inhabit weedy ponds and lakes.
 Its coloration is the perfect camouflage to ambush fish.
 The opportunistic predators also eat frogs, crayfish and other prey.

 Northern pike are also long, slender fish with a long, tapered mouth filled with sharp teeth.
 Northern pike have olive-green sides marked by numerous white oval-shaped markings.
 Like chain pickerel, pike blend in well with its preferred weedy haunts.
 Northern pike also feed on fish, as well as frogs, ducklings and even muskrats.

 In addition to the different coloration, there are other differences between northern pike and chain pickerel.
 Chain pickerel have a small black mark under the eyes.
 Also, the cheeks and gill covers are fully scaled in chain pickerel.
 Although the cheeks of northern pike are fully scaled, only the upper half of the gill cover has scales.

 Chain pickerel are native from the North Atlantic states south to the Gulf states.
 Originally found only in the eastern United States and in southeastern Canada, the pickerels' range has expanded.
 The northern pike, however, is one of the most widely distributed freshwater fish in the world.
 It originally inhabited most of the United States and Canada, except for some portions of the South and West.
 Northern pike are also native to much of Europe and Asia.